ayubhub/InG_agents/docs/13-setup-guide.md

 - Check `LINKEDIN_SERVICE` matches chosen service (`dripify` or `gojiberry`)
 - Verify corresponding API key variable is set (`DRIPIFY_API_KEY` or `GOJIBERRY_API_KEY`)
 - For Dripify: Ensure `DRIPIFY_ACCOUNT_ID` is also set
+- **Note**: Dripify does not support API for sending messages - use Gojiberry or alternative service

+### Issue: "Dripify API not available for sending messages"

+**Solution**:
+- Dripify only supports webhook integrations (one-way, from Dripify to external tools)
+- Switch to `LINKEDIN_SERVICE=gojiberry` or use an alternative service that provides REST API
+- Update `.env` file to use Gojiberry or another compatible service

 ---